AMDResearch/hpcfund/docs/hardware.md

 ## Compute servers

-Each compute server consists of two [AMD EPYC&trade;](https://www.amd.com/en/processors/epyc-server-cpu-family) processors with access to 512 GB (or more) of main memory.
+Each bare-metal compute server consists of two [AMD EPYC&trade;](https://www.amd.com/en/processors/epyc-server-cpu-family) processors with access to 512 GB (or more) of main memory.
 High-speed user network connectivity for inter-node communication is accommodated by a [ConnextX-6](https://nvdam.widen.net/s/5j7xtzqfxd/connectx-6-infiniband-datasheet-1987500-r2) MT28908 Infiniband host channel adapter providing a maximum port speed of 200 Gb/s.
 For accelerated analysis, each node also includes one or more [AMD Instinct&trade;](https://www.amd.com/en/products/accelerators/instinct.html) accelerators.
 Multiple generations of accelerators are available within the system with key characteristics highlighted as follows:
 <!-- * [AMD MI100 Accelerator](https://www.amd.com/en/products/accelerators/instinct/mi100.html)
   * Peak double-precision (FP64) performance of 11.5 TFLOPs
   * 32 GB of high bandwidth memory (HBM2e)